disulfidebond/sort_org_sra_data/README.md

 Repeat for Baylor-10 and Baylor-11.

 Finally, perform a [Full Outer Join](https://www.w3schools.com/sql/sql_join_full.asp) to match the IDs to the SRA data, and determine if any were missed.
 Excel can be used for this task, as well as R or python (programmatically).
-Then modify the [Google Document](https://docs.google.com/spreadsheets/d/11DPbtNG3Y0SPumB0bY-fUOGExG4LXjYB4THpSWp0lLE/edit#gid=0).
+Then modify the corresponding Google Document or database file.

 An example using pandas is shown here: